-My passion towards animals originated from the connection I developed with my grandma’s bird and two dogs that I would often visit as a young kid.
-This connection strengthened as I owned pets of my own throughout my life, and began gaining experience in the veterinary field through shadowing and veterinary assistant positions.
-For seven years I observed, learned, and grew into a motivated and aspiring veterinarian.
+My passion for animals originated from the connection I developed with my grandma’s bird and two dogs that I would often visit as a young kid.
+This connection strengthened as I owned pets throughout my life, and began gaining experience in the veterinary field through shadowing and veterinary assistant positions.
+For seven years I observed, learned, and grew into an aspiring veterinarian.
 That same motivation propelled me through veterinary school, where I became passionate about small animal medicine with interests in physical rehabilitation, nutrition, veterinary entrepreneurship, and business/practice management.

-My time in veterinary school was challenging, but rewarding.
-I worked diligently in classes & clinics, served in a position of leadership as the President of the SAVMA Chapter at Purdue, and launched my first veterinary product - The Clinic Notebook.
-The Clinic Notebook is a notebook that was designed for 4th year veterinary students to help them achieve success during clinical rotations.
-The notebook has helped hundreds of students all across the country, and has been greatly successful in helping students grow professionally and personally during clinical rotations.
+My time in veterinary school was challenging but rewarding.
+I worked diligently in classes and clinics, served in a position of leadership as the President of the SAVMA Chapter at Purdue, and launched my first veterinary product - The Clinic Notebook.
+The Clinic Notebook is a notebook designed for 4th year veterinary students to help them achieve success during clinical rotations.
+The notebook has helped hundreds of students across the country, and has been successful in helping students grow professionally and personally during clinical rotations.

-When I am not in the veterinary clinic, you can find me attending Mets baseball games, enjoying theatre and the arts, or spending time on the beach with my yellow Labrador Retriever named Ducky.
+When I am not in the veterinary clinic, you can find me attending Mets baseball games, enjoying theatre and the arts with my wife Emily Adar, or spending time on the beach with our yellow Labrador Retriever, Ducky.